-In the classical world, Christianity started as a marginal faction of religious rebels who were seen as subversive by the imperial elites.
-The Christian sect, mostly comprised of the lowly and committed to the ideas of an itinerant Jewish rabbi cultural revolutionary, was considered dangerous because it directly challenged the imperium of Greco-Roman culture.
+In the classical world, Christianity started as a marginal faction of religious rebels and misfits who were seen as subversive by the imperial elites.
+The Christian sect, committed to the ideas of an itinerant Jewish rabbi cultural revolutionary, was considered dangerous because their ideas and values directly challenged the imperium of Greco-Roman culture.

 Eventually the outsiders became insiders.
-Whether Christianity would have developed into a global force without Constantine is hard to say, but probably unlikely.
-Constantine cemented the eventual integration of Christianity in the empire as well as its eventual dominance.
+Whether Christianity would have developed into a global force without Constantine is hard to say, but it had grown beyond a marginal collection of small communities.
+Constantine’s official sanctioning of Christianity cemented the eventual integration of it in the empire as well as its eventual dominance.

 The dominant cultural narrative of Imperial Rome, condensed in the epics of the Iliad and Aeneid, was gradually replaced by the narrative(s) of the gospels and biblical writings.
-Christianity, at least as understood in those periods, become the underlying source of the new imperium.
+Christianity, at least as understood in those periods, become an underlying force of a new imperium.